awsdocs/amazon-ec2-user-guide/doc_source/ebs-volume-types.md

 \* The throughput limit is between 128 MiB/s and 250 MiB/s, depending on the volume size\.
 Volumes smaller than 170 GiB deliver a maximum throughput of 128 MiB/s\.
 Volumes larger than 170 GiB but smaller than 334 GiB deliver a maximum throughput of 250 MiB/s if burst credits are available\.
 Volumes larger than or equal to 334 GiB deliver 250 MiB/s regardless of burst credits\.
 Older `gp2` volumes might not reach full performance unless you modify the volume\.
 For more information, see [Amazon EBS Elastic Volumes](ebs-modify-volume.md)\.

-† Maximum IOPS and throughput are guaranteed only on [Nitro\-based Instances](instance-types.md#ec2-nitro-instances) provsioned with more than 32,000 IOPS\.
+† Maximum IOPS and throughput are guaranteed only on [Nitro\-based Instances](instance-types.md#ec2-nitro-instances) provisioned with more than 32,000 IOPS\.
 Other instances guarantee up to 32,000 IOPS and 500 MiB/s\.
 Older `io1` volumes might not reach full performance unless you modify the volume\.
 For more information, see [Amazon EBS Elastic Volumes](ebs-modify-volume.md)\.

 †† To achieve this throughput, you must have an instance that supports [EBS optimization](ebs-optimized.md)\.